 Don’t take advantage of free money.
 Do you have a 401k at work?
 Then make sure you invest at least the minimum to receive the employer match.
 Not doing so is leaving free money on the table.
 Here are more tips to maximize your 401k plan and more ways to earn Free Money by opening accounts and taking advantage of sign up bonuses.
 These can make you several hundred, or even several thousand dollars a year!

 Pay the minimums on your credit card debt.
 Interest rates on credit cards are often in the 20% range.
 The best way to manage credit cards is to pay them off in full each month.
 But if you can’t do that or if you already have credit card debt, then consider using a 0% balance transfer to move your credit card debt to a new credit card with 0% interest.
-Here is a lost of the best 0% balance transfer credit cards.
+Here is a list of featured 0% balance transfer credit cards.

 Don’t improve yourself.
 Your ability to earn income is your greatest asset, and you should nurture your ability to earn income.
 Work to obtain a promotion, earn professional certifications, and improve your soft skills to advance in your profession.
 No one looks after your interests the way you do, so be proactive!